 When Rayne was a baby I spent hours and hours in a blacked out room trying to establish a set bedtime.
-I tried cry it out for about a minute and knew that wasn’t going to work for us so my option was to sit in the room with her until she eventually fell asleep.
+I tried “cry it out” for about a minute and knew that wasn’t going to work for us, so my option was to sit in the room with her until she eventually fell asleep.
 I even did this in the day to establish a nap time.
 What was I thinking?

-Until recently, Rayne found it really difficult to self regulate and fought sleep to the core, she often had purple bags under her eyes but she was NEVER tired!
+Rayne found it really difficult to self regulate and fought sleep to the core.
+She often had purple bags under her eyes but she was “NEVER tired”!
 Was this a result of all the sleep training we tried when she was a baby or just a coincidence?
-As for Rose, you guessed it, she has always declared when she is tired and ready for sleep or just asks for booby!
+As for Rose she simply declared when she was tired and ready for sleep!

 I would love to hear your thoughts on this